ballerina-platform/ballerina-lang/docs/AnnotationSummary.md

 ##### Form Param

-Represents a HTTP Form field of the annotated resource.
+Represents an HTTP Form field of the annotated resource.
 This annotation applies only for content type `application/x-www-form-urlencoded` or `multipart/form-data`

 Syntax:
 ```